-- There are a total of 8 programme indicators for the 11th Call which track job creation opportunities, internship opportunities and training opportunities (some of these indicators contain sub-indicators 14 indicators in total). - With respect to job creation, the 11th CFP indicators distinguish between 5 different types of jobs: - Permanent job A job that has been facilitated as a result of the project, for which a permanent employment contract has been signed. (i.e., the employment tenure has no end date, it is not fixed term) - 2.
-Fixed term job (12 months +) A job that has been facilitated as a result of the project, for which a fixed term contract (i.e., the employment tenure has a clear end date) for at least 12 months has been signed, e.g., the contract states that employment commences on 1 April 2022 and ends on 31 March 2023. - Short term jobs (less than 12 months) A job that has been facilitated as a result of the project, for which a fixed term contract (set contract end date) of less than 12 months in duration has been signed, e.g. the contract states that employment commences on 1 April 2022 and ends of 30 June 2022. - 4.
+- There are a total of 8 programme indicators for the 12th Call which track job creation opportunities, internship opportunities and training opportunities (some of these indicators contain sub-indicators 14 indicators in total). - With respect to job creation, the 11th CFP indicators distinguish between 5 different types of jobs: - 1.
+Permanent job A job that has been facilitated as a result of the project, for which a permanent employment contract has been signed. (i.e., the employment tenure has no end date, it is not fixed term) - 2.
+Fixed term job (12 months +) A job that has been facilitated as a result of the project, for which a fixed term contract (i.e., the employment tenure has a clear end date) for at least 12 months has been signed. - 3.
+Short term jobs (less than 12 months) A job that has been facilitated as a result of the project, for which a fixed term contract (set contract end date) of less than 12 months in duration has been signed. - 4.
 Seasonal job A job that has been facilitated as a result of the project, but its tenure is seasonal, i.e., the time spent in the position/job is not full time and the employee only works during specific periods/ seasons/ holidays.
-The opportunity is expected to exist for that period each season/ year/ holiday period and is also expected to exist beyond the grant funding period, e.g., the contract states that the employee will only work on month-end weekends. - 5.
+The opportunity is expected to exist for that period each season/ year/ holiday period and is also expected to exist beyond the grant funding period. - 5.
 Informal sector jobs A job that has been facilitated as a result of the project within the informal sector.
 This can refer to either: - 1.
-Self-employment A participant starts a business and, after a period of time, becomes gainfully self-employed (the entrepreneur's gross income is baselined and then measured over a consecutive six-month period to track improvements), or - 2.
+Self-employment A participant starts a business and, after a period of time, becomes gainfully self-employed, or - 2.
 Employment A workseekers secures a job in a growing micro business in the informal sector.